Nike-Inc/Willow/README.md

 )
 Math.log = Logger(configuration: mathConfiguration)
 ```
-> The MultipleLoggers playground in the Willow workspace contains a more in-depth example of how to create multiple loggers with a shared queue.

 `Willow` is a very lightweight library, but its flexibility allows it to become very powerful if you so wish.